lorenzomontin/Lorenzo_Projects/README.md

 # Lorenzo_Projects
+Collection of personal projects and university assignments in SQL, Python, Power BI, and machine learning.
-Personal projects and university assignments.
-For any question, feel free to contact me: montinlorenzo3@gmail.com
+For any questions, feel free to contact me: montinlorenzo3@gmail.com